wanghailei/sror/rails.md

 Here's a simplified version of how this flow generally works in a framework like Rails:

 * The browser sends an HTTP request to the application.
-* <mark style="background-color:orange;">The router within the application decides which controller should handle the request,</mark> based on the routing rules defined in the application.
+* ==The router within the application decides which controller should handle the request,== based on the routing rules defined in the application.
 * The controller receives the request and based on the request, might interact with a Model (which communicates with a database) to retrieve or manipulate data.
 * The controller then passes this data to the View.
 * The View uses this data the View might need to render the HTML.